Fixtures

 Away Games

-It’s easy to go to away games and if you’re in London there are several other WSL teams with grounds that are near enough to get to via public transport (Arsenal, West Ham and Chelsea).
+It’s easy to go to away games and if you’re in London there are several other WSL teams with grounds that are near enough to get to via public transport (Arsenal, West Ham, Chelsea and London City Lionesses).
 Other games are further afield.

-Buying tickets: This is changing slowly.
-But currently in most cases you are required to go to the relevant away team’s site to buy tickets for away games.
-Find the links here.
-Buying tickets is typically straightforward, but you have to register for each team’s site, and that sometimes involves two stages (getting a customer number and then buying a ticket).
+In either case buying tickets is typically straightforward, but if you buy from an away side you have to register for each team’s site, and that sometimes involves two stages (getting a customer number and then buying a ticket).
 You then essentially buy a ticket as if you are a fan of that team (a little disconcerting to become a ‘Chelsea supporter’).
-Since most women’s games do not have segregated fans it’s random whether you end up in an area of Spurs or other supporters, but in some cases seats are unassigned or there are empty seats so you can move.

-If you want to sit near Spurs fans, check the THWFCSC on twitter, as this account will regularly tweet away game links including the area in which Spurs fans are buying tickets.
+If you want information about where Spurs fans are sitting, or about other Away support check the THWFCSC on twitter, as this account will regularly tweet away game links including the area in which Spurs fans are buying tickets.

 The following is some personal experiences of away stadiums in the WSL.
 One thing that you’ll either love or hate is that they are often in the arse-end-of-nowhere.
 For me, that’s part of the fun.

-Arsenal play at Boreham Wood, which is hard to get to, but for the last couple of years they’ve held NLDs at the Emirates.
-So that means a big stadium in central London and in walking distance of public transport: Drayton Park, Highbury and Islington, Finsbury Park and Canonbury stations are all fine.
+Arsenal play at Boreham Wood, which is hard to get to but an atmospheric stadium in which you can stand with other away supporters at one end (and that’s recommended as if you sit you will be surrounded by Arsenal fans).
+For the few years they’ve held league NLDs at the Emirates (although they held a League Cup game at Boreham Wood).
+If games are at the Emirates it means a big stadium in central London and in walking distance of public transport: Drayton Park, Highbury and Islington, Finsbury Park and Canonbury stations are all fine.
 For this game it’s important to get tickets in the ‘Away end’ if you don’t want to be surrounded by Arsenal fans.

 Brighton play at Broadfield Stadium, near Crawley.
 There is a car park.
 But on public transport from London it requires you get a train to Three Bridges or to Gatwick and then a #20 bus.
 These have reasonably regular services so it’s not too much of a trek.
 The stadium itself is quite small with standing terraces at either end and seated stands along the sides.
 The season ticket holders sit on the side with the dugouts.
 The other stand is where there is an away end and more home supporters.
 It also has posts but these don’t really affect the view.
 There is allocated seating, but no barriers between seats so when games are not sold out it’s pretty straightforward to move to stand at an end if you so wish.
 The atmosphere is definitely improved by being at a stadium in which all four ends are occupied with fans.
 The food is typcial stadium-fare with a decent veggie pie and a selection of meat options.
 Home fans are friendly and lively.
 A decent day out.

-Leicester, like Reading, play at their main men’s stadium.
+Leicester, play all their games in their main men’s stadium.
 That is the King Power stadium.
 It’s not right in the centre of town, but is nonetheless walking distance from the station.
 Facilities at the stadium are decent.
 There isn’t a segregated away end and seats are allocated.
 That said, it’s not especially hostile environment to be an away fan (although the fans were full-on booing Ashleigh Neville in a recent game).
 There is a lot of mileage made out of their mascot, with kids queuing up to meet him pre-game and at half-time.

 Manchester City play in the Academy Stadium, a short four stop tram ride (Blue line) from Manchester Picadilly station.
 So it’s very easy to get to (once you get to Manchester!).
 The stadium is modern, with a high quality pitch, lots of staff, large screen etc. Tickets are assigned, but the stands are big so when it’s not sold out it’s easy to move to sit where you want.
 The view is good with no obstructions and seating across the centre-line.
 There is a small section of loud home-support but it’s not intimidating.
 There are notably good food/drink outlets with homemade cakes and meat/veggie pies.